CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 ## ✅ Verify Email

-A standard practice during the registration process on many websites, including omkar.cloud, is to send an email verification link to confirm the email's validity.
+A standard practice during the registration process on many websites, including tomdinh.com, is to send an email verification link to confirm the email's validity.

 ![](/img/signup-email.png)